Talmage-Hilton/Stat-386-Blog/_posts/2024-03-06-data-curation.md

 <figure>
 	<img src="{{site.url}}/{{site.baseurl}}/assets/img/skill-pot.png" alt="">
-	<figcaption>This has the player's skill and potential</figcaption>
+	<figcaption>This holds the player's skill and potential</figcaption>
 </figure>

 This is what will allow us to extract the player's skill level and potential.
 It is the second to last variable which we will be extracting.

 <figure>
 	<img src="{{site.url}}/{{site.baseurl}}/assets/img/player-etv.png" alt="">
-	<figcaption>This has the player's ETV</figcaption>
+	<figcaption>This holds the player's ETV</figcaption>
 </figure>

-Finally, the last variable which we will scrape from this website is the player's Estimated Transfer Value (ETV).
+Finally, the last variable which we will scrape from this website is the player's (ETV).

 ### Step 3: Find Information for One Player